 2 Chron.
 35:20–27

 35:20 After Josiah had done all this for the temple, King Necho of Egypt marched up to do battle at Carchemish on the Euphrates River.
 Josiah marched out to oppose him.
 21Necho sent messengers to him, saying, “Why are you opposing me, O king of Judah?
 I am not attacking you today, but the kingdom with which I am at war.
 God told me to hurry.
 Stop opposing God, who is with me, or else he will destroy you.”
 22But Josiah did not turn back from him; he disguised himself for battle.
-He did not take seriously the words of Necho which he had received from God; he went to fight him in the Plain of Megiddo.
+He did not take seriously the words of Necho that he had received from God; he went to fight him in the Plain of Megiddo.
 23Archers shot King Josiah; the king ordered his servants, “Take me out of this chariot, for I am seriously wounded.”
 24So his servants took him out of the chariot, put him in another chariot that he owned, and brought him to Jerusalem, where he died.
 He was buried in the tombs of his ancestors; all the people of Judah and Jerusalem mourned Josiah.
 25Jeremiah composed laments for Josiah which all the male and female singers use to mourn Josiah to this very day.
 It has become customary in Israel to sing these; they are recorded in the Book of Laments.

 26The rest of the events of Josiah’s reign, including the faithful acts he did in obedience to what is written in the law of the Lord 27and his accomplishments, from start to finish, are recorded in the Scroll of the Kings of Israel and Judah.(NET Bible)

 I will give thanks to the Lord with my whole heart,

 in the assembly of the godly and the congregation.